dibyendumajumdar/Suravi/README.md

 [Moses](https://github.com/dibyendumajumdar/ravi-moses) | A Lua utility-belt library for functional programming | Included [Torch7](https://github.com/dibyendumajumdar/ravi-torch7) | Torch is the main package in Torch7 where data structures for multi-dimensional tensors and mathematical operations over these are defined.
 Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities, including a Unit Testing framework | Included
 [Torch7-NN](https://github.com/dibyendumajumdar/ravi-torch7-nn) | This package provides an easy and modular way to build and train simple or complex neural networks using Torch | Included
+[Torch7-Optim](https://github.com/dibyendumajumdar/ravi-torch7-optim) | This package contains a number of optimization routines for  Torch | Included
-[Torch-Paths](https://github.com/dibyendumajumdar/ravi-torch-paths.git) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
+[Torch-Paths](https://github.com/dibyendumajumdar/ravi-torch-paths) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
 In future this may be moved inside the Torch package | Included
-[luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Planned
+[luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned [cephes](https://github.com/deepmind/torch-cephes) | Provides and wraps the mathematical functions from the Cephes mathematical library, developed by Stephen L. Moshier | Included
 [luaffi](https://github.com/dibyendumajumdar/ravi-ffi) | Based on luaffi/luaffifb, this library provides a LuaJIT FFI interface for stock Lua 5.3 / Ravi | Included
 [Penlight](https://github.com/dibyendumajumdar/ravi-penlight) | A set of pure Lua libraries focusing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
 Much of the functionality is inspired by the Python standard libraries | Included